Chile

 On 5 November 2013, the CIEDH (Centre for Information on Companies and Human Rights) invited Starbucks to respond to reports of anti-union practices by the International Trade Union Confederation (ITUC).

-“It is clear for the ITUC that Starbucks is using all its resources to derail the process of collective bargaining and, through intimidation and direct retaliation, discourages workers from joining the union,” said ITUC trade union leaders.
+and, through intimidation and direct retaliation, discourages workers from joining the union,” said ITUC trade union leaders.

-On 28 May 2014, the STSCSA and the CUT submitted a case to the OECD Guidelines National Contact Point in Chile, calling on it to exercise its good offices in a specific instance on grounds of an alleged breach of its Guidelines through practices violating freedom of association, the right to organise and collective bargaining, freedom of expression, publication of information and acts of discrimination and retaliation at the multinational Starbucks Coffee Chile S.A.
+On 28 May 2014, the STSCSA and the CUT submitted a case to the OECD Guidelines National Contact Point in Chile, calling on it to exercise its good offices in a specific instance on grounds of an alleged breach of its Guidelines through practices violating freedom of association freedom of association The right to form and join the trade union of one’s choosing as well as the right of unions to operate freely and carry out their activities without undue interference.

 On 2 October 2014, the company presented the NCP with its response to the case submitted by the trade unions, stating its: “[…] most profound rejection of the accusations that the Sindicato de Trabajadores de Starbucks Coffee Chile S.A. and the Central Unitaria de Trabajadores have presented to the National Contact Point.”